 Opening Balance Adjustments

-• Changing your prepaid amortization methodology.
+Changes in prepaid amortization methodology.

-• Errors in your previous revenue recognition.
+Errors in prior revenue recognition.

 DR: Revenue $100